hujikolp1/rsa_keypair_generator/README.md

 * ES2020, for use of BigInt data types

 ### Installation and Running
-* All packages and source code is preinstalled and bundled using esbuild (https://github.com/evanw/esbuild)
+* All packages and source code is preinstalled and bundled using `esbuild` (https://github.com/evanw/esbuild)
-* Open the `index.html' file in the 'public' directory
+* Open the `index.html` file in the `public` directory

+### To Compile From Source
+* Requires a JavaScript bundler such as esbuild
+* Run the command in the `BUILD` file
+* You can use another bundler of your liking but will need to replace `esbuild` with your choice

 ```TS Notes: ```
 - The tsconfig.json file property "noImplicitAny" is false